Gargaj/ScintillaGL/README.md

-This project has been proceeded with https://github.com/Gargaj/Bonzomatic - please contribute to that instead.
+This project has been succeeded by https://github.com/Gargaj/Bonzomatic - please contribute to that instead.
 ===

 Building